njbbaer/automata-scope/README.md

 # AutomataScope

-AutomataScope is an interactive demonstration of life-like cellular automata on a Raspberry Pi.
+AutomataScope is an interactive demonstration of life-like cellular automata on a Raspberry Pi Zero.
 The device renders 2d binary totalistic cellular automata, such as Conway's Game of Life, on a bright high-contrast OLED screen.
 The Python program uses a fast 2D convolution algorithm to provide good performance on the Pi Zero's limited CPU, around 10 fps.

-Conway's Game of Life is of course supported, but so are many others totalistic cellular automata rules, such as the amazingly lifelike [Bugs](https://www.emis.de/journals/DMTCS/pdfpapers/dmAA0113.pdf).
+Conway's Game of Life is of course supported, but so are many other totalistic cellular automata rules, such as the amazingly lifelike [Bugs](https://www.emis.de/journals/DMTCS/pdfpapers/dmAA0113.pdf).
 Many of these were sourced from the [Cellular Automata rules lexicon](http://psoup.math.wisc.edu/mcell/ca_rules.html).

 ## Recommended Parts